PhoenixBasics/phoenixbasics.github.io/step4phoenixgenerator.md

 ---

-Because adding CRUD application is so common and tedious, Phoenix comes with a command to generate all that code for us, and more.
-Let's generate a model to represent the level of the talk (e.g. beginner).
+Because adding CRUD application is so common, Phoenix comes with a task to generate all that code for us.
+Let's generate a model to represent the level of the talk (e.g. beginner, advance).

 ```
 mix phx.gen.html Schedule Audience audiences slug:string:unique name:string